 mv ezproxy.msg messages.txt

-- Enter your WSKey (obtained by following the instructions at How to Request a WSKey), using the command:
+- Copy and paste your WSKey (obtained by following the instructions at How to Request a WSKey) after the key command as follows:

 substituting your WSKey for 123456789101112